Anatolian Seljuk architecture: Historical background

-The Seljuk Turks created the Great Seljuk Empire in the 11th century, conquering all of Iran and other extensive territories from the Hindu Kush to eastern Anatolia and from Central Asia to the Persian Gulf.
-In 1050 Isfahan was established as capital of the Great Seljuk Empire under Alp Arslan.
+The Seljuk Turks created the Seljuk Empire in the 11th century, conquering all of Iran and other extensive territories from the Hindu Kush to eastern Anatolia and from Central Asia to the Persian Gulf.
 In 1071, following the Seljuk victory over the Byzantine Empire at the Battle of Manzikert, Anatolia was opened up to Turkic settlers.
 The center of Seljuk architectural patronage was Iran, where the first permanent Seljuk edifices were constructed.
-The cultural apogee of the Great Seljuk state is associated with the reign of Malik-Shah I (r.
-1072–1092) and the tenure of Nizam al-Mulk as his vizier.
-Among other policies, Nizam al-Mulk championed Sunnism over Shiism and founded a network of madrasas as an instrument for this policy.
-This marked the beginning of the madrasa as an institution that spread across the Sunni Islamic world.
-Although no Seljuk madrasas have been preserved intact today, the architectural design of Seljuk madrasas in Iran likely influenced the design of madrasas elsewhere.